Gajol/IT-Notes/Notes/Quotes.md

 The Hershey Company

 "You don't get what you deserve, you get what you negotiate" - Dorin Fodor - apparently as saying from where he grew up.

+Never shoot for the best architecture, but rather the least worst architecture.